top of page

 The Glen Innes PAK”NSAVE Matariki Fireworks Spectacular will light up the night skies at 9.00pm on the final night.

-”We’re thankful to Aaron Scanes the new owner of Glen Innes PAK”NSave”, said Huata.
-“He has come on board for the first time following on from the last owner Rob Redwood who was a wonderful sponsor of the fireworks display funding the event’s finale for 8 years.”
+”We’re thankful to Aaron Scanes the owner of Glen Innes PAK”NSave”, said Huata.
+“He has come on board for three years now ffollowing on from the last owner Rob Redwood who was a wonderful sponsor of the fireworks display funding the event’s finale for 8 years.”

 "Doing fireworks at Matariki gives it that heightened experience, with Matariki being a Maori celebration that's been revived in a modern context for all New Zealanders to enjoy."

-" Matariki is about caring for our environment and 95% of our display waste is diverted from the landfill, 100% cardboard packing is recycled, 100% copper wire ignitors are recycled and the multishot cases are 90% compostable."
+" Matariki is about caring for our environment and 95% of our display waste is diverted from the landfill, cardboard packing and copper wire is recycled and cardboard cases are compostable with minimal chem ical impact on the soil."

-The cultural intent is also respectful with full support from Ruapotaka Marae and kaumatua Jim Pene.
+The cultural intent is also respectful with full support from Ruapotaka Marae and four Maori on the Matariki organising committee.

 The displays don't come cheap.
 "The shows we're doing cost about $10,000 per show, but because we do it ourselves we can produce a show of that value but not at that cost."